vnc4567/MakeTestEasy/README.md

   ```
   The line Create().ExcludeDependenciesToBeMock(dontMock).Build() is needed only if we don't want to mock a specific dependancie.

-The line Get<IPriceRepository>().SetupWithoutParamAsync("FindAsync", 5m) retreive the mock for IPriceRepository and indicate that mock should return 5 for method FindAsync no matters parametters oh this method
+The line Get<IPriceRepository>().SetupWithoutParamAsync("FindAsync", 5m) retreive the mock for IPriceRepository and indicate that mock should return 5 for method FindAsync no matters parametters pass on this method